TheDublord/Pi-Tools/README.md

 # Help-Meeeeee

 Yet another dashing little script, but this time for troubleshooting.
 If you use this, please only use the options once or else some options will create duplicate additions to a file.
-This is still a work in progress, im always looking for things to add that can generally be solved by editing a config or other file. planned features: autofill for a static ip/dns.
+This is still a work in progress, im always looking for things to add that can generally be solved by editing a config or other file. planned features: autofill for a static ip/dns, autofill for thing that needs specific pi, and replacing text instead of appending in laggy mouse.
 ETA: good luck

 # Wifi-Magicer